Glasgow and Paisley Joint Railway: Formation

 In the 1830s promoters in the west of Scotland considered the potential for railway construction, and in the 1837 parliamentary session, supporters of two schemes presented bills.
 One scheme was to build from Glasgow to Greenock, and the other from Glasgow to Ayr with a branch to Kilmarnock.
 Both wished to start from a Glasgow terminus at Bridge Street, and their proposed course as far as Paisley was almost identical.
 At the time Parliament was hostile to permitting closely parallel construction, and it became clear that the only way forward was to combine to build and use a shared line as far as Paisley.
-The acts of Parliament (1 Vict.c.cxvi, c.cxvii) for the two schemes received royal assent on 15 July 1837, and the new companies were called the Glasgow, Paisley and Greenock Railway (GP&GR) and the Glasgow, Paisley, Kilmarnock and Ayr Railway (GPK&AR).
+The acts of Parliament – the Glasgow, Paisley and Greenock Railway Act 1837 (7 Will.
+4 & 1 Vict. c. cxvi) and Glasgow, Paisley, Kilmarnock and Ayr Railway Act 1837 (7 Will.
+4 & 1 Vict. c. cxvii) – for the two schemes received royal assent on 15 July 1837, and the new companies were called the Glasgow, Paisley and Greenock Railway (GP&GR) and the Glasgow, Paisley, Kilmarnock and Ayr Railway (GPK&AR).

 The GPK&AR opened a section at its southern end on 19 July 1839 between Irvine and Ayr (Newton-on-Ayr), and it started operation on the Joint Line on 14 July 1840 from a temporary station at Glasgow (Bridge Street) to Paisley.
 The GP&GR opened in March 1841, having been delayed due to the difficulties in the construction of the tunnel at Bishopton.